Disabled People are the First to Die in Disasters!

 How To Make Plans To Save Lives

-The person that wants to be prepared should begin by seeking the advice of people in their support group, survival publications and local authorities on local emergency planning.
-Another set of eyes will always find the things we have missed in our personal planning.
-This in itself will save lives.
+The person that wants to be prepared should begin by seeking the advice of people in their support group, available survival publications and local authorities on local emergency planning and of course spend some time cruising this site.
+You don’t want to miss anything!

-Now while your coffee is warm, the air is clean, you can take your time and make some very good plans.
+Now while your coffee is warm, the air is clean, there are no flames or rising water, you can take your time and make some very good plans.
 Let’s get started.

 By the way, I am not a special forces guy so if you see mistakes or have some ideas you would like to share, please do so in the comment section below.
 I would love to hear from you!